US warns of 'imminent attacks' in Mozambique

-(CNN)The US Embassy in Mozambique has warned of "imminent attacks" against government and commercial centers in a northern province of the Eastern African nation and urged US citizens to leave the area.
+(CNN)The US Embassy in Mozambique has warned of "imminent attacks" against government and commercial centers in a northern province of the southeastern African nation and urged US citizens to leave the area.

 The warning, issued Friday, applies to the Palma district of Cabo Delgado province, where a string of beheadings reportedly occurred last month.
 The government envisions the region as being a major industrial center for mining and the development of liquified natural gas.